 Vinegar has been shown to directly kill 82% of fungus species, including the fungus that is most commonly found growing on and in the mulch.
 This is a safe, effective and natural way to kill the mold.
 If you have a lot of mold and fungus growing everywhere in your playground area, this is a good method to use.

-You can get white vinegar for cheap from your local grocery store or on Amazon (click here to check price).
+You can get white vinegar for cheap from your local grocery store.

 Baking Soda.
 You can sprinkle baking soda directly onto slime mold to kill it.
 Baking soda does not directly kill fungus, but remember, slime mold is not a fungus.

 While baking soda can create a “hostile” living conditions for fungus, I only recommend this method for slime mold, trying to use baking soda to kill other molds on your playground mulch will not be very effective.
-Baking soda has many other uses and is quite inexpensive, you can get an affordable 15-pound bag on Amazon (click here to check price)
+Baking soda has many other uses and is quite inexpensive, you can get an affordable 15-pound bag.

 How to Keep Your Playground Area Free of Mold for Good